matty22/DripAutomation/README.md

-# DripAutomation
+# Drip Automation

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.
+This project is a skunkworks project to see if I can get the UI for a basic automated email campaign visual builder working.

 ## Development server